eraclitux/rim/README.rst

 It reads information exposed through ``/proc`` file system using ssh connections so no remote agents are needed on targets.
 Even *linux bridges* are included in report.

+Find incoming and outgoing **DDoS** in your network in a snap, even before NetFlow probes!

 .. contents::

 Usage examples